- Homepage

 a glace cherry to crown it off

 "One of my fondest childhood memories growing up in England was to be on family holiday at the seaside (Scarborough was a favorite) and go looking for an ice cream parlour that served my father's favorite dessert: a Knickerbocker Glory.
 Once inside the parlour my father would place the order with great anticipation and then, whilst my mother and I enjoyed a simple ice cream cone or small sundae, we would watch him quietly relish every bit of that Knickerbocker Glory.
 Served in a tall glass it usually it took some time to eat, yet he never rushed and he never left any of it!
-Today, some 40 years later, he still loves the dessert and sees it as a special treat - a glorious tribute to the magic of ice cream!"
+He loved this sundae his whole life and always saw it as a special treat - a glorious tribute to the magic of ice cream!"

-The 1930s saw a significant rise in the popularity of ice cream and development of flavors - see also Ice Cream Comedy where I have a special article on Laurel and Hardy in a 1931 sketch featuring ice cream.
+The 1930s saw a significant rise in the popularity of ice cream and development of flavors - there's a great Laurel and Hardy scene from one of their short movies filmed in 1931 which features ice cream strongly.
+You can read about it here.
+Wonderful stuff!